Frontiers of chaotic advection: The new frontier: 3D unsteady flow

 The above exposes a fundamental difference in response scenarios of invariant tori and spheroids.
-The case of tori seems fairly well understood, though a complete rigorous description of the breakdown and survival mechanisms remains outstanding.
+The case of tori seems fairly well understood, although a complete rigorous description of the breakdown and survival mechanisms remains outstanding.
 The dynamics of perturbed invariant spheroids, on the other hand, remains largely an open problem.
 Fully-chaotic spheroids survive weak inertia as complete adiabatic shells and constitute transport barriers akin to those of the non-inertial limit.
 Non-chaotic regions on sub-families of invariant spheroids have fundamental ramifications by causing the formation of intricate adiabatic structures through resonance-induced merger.
 Its occurrence for a wide range of forcing protocols \cite{Speetjens06b,MichelChaos,Pouransari2010} and different systems \cite{Moharana2013} suggests that resonance-induced merger is a universal phenomenon and is part of an essentially 3D route to chaos.
+The study in \textcite{Wu2014} supports this assertion by demonstrating that resonance-induced merger can in fact be triggered by weak perturbations of arbitrary nature and provides the first experimental evidence of its physical existence.